merdok/homebridge-webos-tv/README.md

 # homebridge-webos3

-`homebridge-webos3` is a plugin for HomeBridge which allows you to control your webOS3 TV!
-It should also work with webOS2 TVs.
+`homebridge-webos3` is a plugin for HomeBridge which allows you to control your webOS TV!
+It should work with all TVs that support webOS2 and never.
-The idea is that the TV should be controlled completely from the native HomeKit iOS app and Siri, that is why volume appears as a light bulb.
+The idea is that the TV should be controlled completely from the native HomeKit iOS app and Siri, that is why volume appears as a light bulb or external input as a switch.

 ### IMPORTANT